- Bartlett Legal Group

 How much does a VA benefits claim lawyer cost?

 Appeals of denied claims can also be a lengthy process depending on the type of appeal you decide is right.
-Simply having your claim reviewed or filing a supplemental claim will take much less time than a hearing with the Board of Veteran’s Appeals.
+Simply requesting a review or filing a supplemental claim takes much less time than a Board of Veteran’s Appeals hearing.

 How long do I have to file a veterans’ disability claim?